ellisztamas/ibdpainting_pipeline/docs/inputs.md

 The pipeline relies on a a comma-separated sample sheet with columns:

 1. `sample`: The name of a single sample to be tested.
 Every sample name must appear in the VCF file for the test panel.
 2. `expected_parents`: Names of expected parents.
-If there are more than one, separate with **whitespace** (not a tab!).
-In principle there can be more than two, but I haven't tested this.
-Every expected parent must appear in the reference panel.
+   * If there are more than one, separate with **whitespace**.
+That means that the VCF sample names cannot contain whitespace (but they probably shouldn't anyway...).
+   * In principle there can be more than two, but I haven't tested this.
+   * Every expected parent must appear in the reference panel.

 The sample sheet can also contain other columns as long as these are present.